San Diego Beer Tour: Ocean Beach

 Cross the street to Belching Beaver.
 Their Peanut Butter Milk Stout is their most famous beer, but they have awesome IPAs too.

-Go back towards the water, stopping at Helm's.
+Go back towards the water, stopping at Two Roots.

 Cross the street and check out Kilowatt, or come back here for the nighttime partiers after you see the sunset at OB Brewery.